 Author Daley James Francis comes out of the gate strong with this debut novel and I will be watching for additional reads as I like his style.

-This book was greatly master-pieced with the greatest of characters and the details were so vivid and to the tee as if I could close my mind and see what I was reading....
-My favorite line in the book was Amy took Fluffy the Penguin for moral support when she went out on an adventure … Continue reading Marie Sharp, THIS BOOK BELONGS TO
+This book was greatly master-pieced with the greatest of characters and the details were so vivid and to the tee as if I could close my mind and see what I was reading….
+My favorite line in the book was Amy took Fluffy the Penguin for moral support when she went out on an adventure with the sketchbook….. wonderful…. thank you for the book lovely in every which way possible…. a must read for young adults and adults alike whom love to be engulfed in the fantasy/sci-fi of sorts.

 The Book Belongs To starts with loss and then discovery.
 Amy, our child protagonist, loses her home then discovers her sketchbook in the ruins.
 Perhaps through this quirk of fate Amy discovers that what she draws comes to life, and this is where the wonder world of her imagination takes over.
-It is a real … Continue reading Emily, THIS BOOK BELONGS TO
+It is a real testament to the imagination of the author and also to the fascinating world inside the minds’ of our children.
+A great book to read with the kids but also one they can enjoy again and again on their own, highly recommended.

 There is such genuine warmth and creativity in The Book Belongs To which is exactly what you need to make story time with the children an enjoyable experience for everyone.
-If reading exciting and captivating stories like this is something they get used to at an early age I firmly believe they will grow up … Continue reading Rosie Bookworm, THIS BOOK BELONGS TO
+If reading exciting and captivating stories like this is something they get used to at an early age I firmly believe they will grow up reading for pleasure for the rest of their lives.
+There are lots of children’s books hitting the market these days it makes picking the best somewhat difficult, but I think I found a treasure in Daley Francis’s offering.

 A very funny and entertaining read.
 Really refreshing to have a Rom-com from a young male’s perspective.
 Great stuff!